 Note that the labels on the arrows indicate transition probabilities which are conditional probabilities of going from some value of K to another value.
 2.9.
 When there are m trunked channels, the possible values of K are $0, 1, 2, \ldots, m$ .
-We can combine the diagram above into one diagram that includes all possible values of K:

-This diagram is called the Markov chain state diagram for Erlang B.

-Note that the arrow $\lambda\delta$ which should go out of state m will return to state m itself because it corresponds to blocked calls which do not increase the value of K.
+We can combine the diagram above into one diagram that includes all possible values of K: Note that the arrow $\lambda\delta$ which should go out of state m will return to state m itself because it corresponds to blocked calls which do not increase the value of K. The resulting diagram is called the Markov chain state diagram for Erlang B.

-Example 2.10. m = 2:
+Example 2.10.
+Erlang B (Markov chain) state diagram when m = 2: